erpesh/react-chess/README.md

 The player who creates the room waits for another player to connect.Another player should enter the ID of the room.

-When both players connected the game starts.
+When both players are connected the game starts.
 ![](client/src/assets/screen-4.png)

 ## Features